Exchange and return

 Returns must be made without undue delay and at the latest within 14 days from notification of the right of withdrawal being given.

-You are entitled to get back the full amount you have paid for the item and shipping to you, but you are the one who must pay the return cost.
+You are entitled to get back the full amount you have paid for the item and shipping to you, but you will be charged a return fee of NOK.
+NOK 99 for return and handling costs.
 As a seller, we are not obliged to reimburse the additional costs for a more expensive shipping method than the one normally offered, if it is the consumer who has chosen the more expensive shipping method.

 If you wish to exchange the received item in a different size or colour, or for a different product, you must place a new order on our website.

 You fill in the cancellation form and sends the item back to us.
-We credit the return when it arrives at our warehouse, within 5 days at the latest.
+We credit the return when it arrives at our warehouse, within 7 working days at the latest.
 If you have an invoice from Klarna, we recommend that you log in to "my page" and shift the due date to avoid late fees.
-We recommend sending returns with tracking.
-Return costs are covered by the customer.
+We recommend sending the return with a return slip.

 Write your name and order number clearly on the cancellation form.
 Make sure that the goods you want to exchange/return are unused and that all labels are attached.